Let’s face it: pretending to be someone you’re not is one of the most disturbing experiences in the world.

 But what do we do once we realize we’re not being honest with ourselves?

 In reality, being true to yourself is simple.
 But it isn’t for the fainthearted.
 To be true to yourself, you need courage.
 And I’m going to show you how to access that very courage in this article.

 29 Signs You’re Living a Complete Lie

-Almost every person in existence, at some point, has stopped and stared blankly at their lives.
-Sometimes this feeling of inner emptiness is accompanied by feelings such as surreal dissociation or the sense that “this isn’t my life.”
+Sometimes this inner emptiness is accompanied by the feelings of surreal dissociation and even the sense that “this isn’t my life.”

-Others of us feel smothered by the weight of our social masks and responsibilities, resulting in states of chronic anxiety and insomnia.
-And sometimes, we feel a heavy numbness inside that swallows up our lives in depression.
+Others feel smothered by the weight of their social masks and responsibilities, resulting in states of chronic anxiety and insomnia.
+And still, for others, the feeling of living out a lie results in emotional numbness and even existential depression.

 Think you might be living a lie?
 Here are some red flags to look out for: